soyuka/esql/README.md

 # PHP Extended SQL

-PHP Extended SQL is an alternative to the famous DQL (Doctrine Query Language).
+PHP Extended SQL is an alternative to the also-known DQL (Doctrine Query Language).
 It combines the flexibility of SQL with the powerful Doctrine metadata to give you more control over queries.

 ```php
 <?php